-- Prior to IRIX 5.3, you need to restrict CPUs very early in the boot process.
-See "Avoiding Timer Interrupts Before IRIX 5.3" on page 81. - The CPU assigned to handle the scheduling clock ("Assigning the Clock Processor" on page 98) must not be restricted. - The REACT/Pro Frame Scheduler automatically restricts and isolates any CPU it uses.
+- The CPU assigned to handle the scheduling clock ("Assigning the Clock Processor" on page 79) must not be restricted. - The REACT/Pro Frame Scheduler automatically restricts and isolates any CPU it uses.
 See Chapter 7.

 Assigning Work to a Restricted CPU